awsdocs/amazon-s3-userguide/doc_source/manage-versioning-examples.md

 ## Using the AWS SDKs<a name="manage-versioning-examples-sdk"></a>

 The following examples enable versioning on a bucket and then retrieve versioning status using the AWS SDK for Java and the AWS SDK for \.NET\.
-For information about using other AWS SDKs, see [Sample Code and Libraries](https://aws.amazon.com/code/)\.
+For information about using other AWS SDKs, see the [AWS Developer Center](https://aws.amazon.com/code/)\.

 ------
 #### [ Java ]